 After ten years in Borger as student minister, Andy’s pastor invited him to consider moving to a missions position, as the Borger church had developed such a heart for missions.
 Andy gladly made the change and has led medical mission trips to China thirty-three times, as well as leading teams to Mexico eighteen times and Budapest, Hungary, five times.
 He has led and organized other mission trips to Switzerland, Brazil, Russia, Poland, and the Philippines.
 Over three hundred individual church members from Borger have traveled on foreign mission trips with Andy, and the church has sent out thirteen missionaries from their fellowship.

 Andy also served on the missions board for the Southern Baptists of Texas and has recently begun to write, addressing topics including student ministry, missions training, truth, and his personal story about his Mafia kidnapping in Budapest, Hungary.
-He is currently pastor of First Baptist Church in Groom, Texas.
+He is currently pastoring in Texas.

 Andy and his wife, Becky, have four children (all involved in ministry) and ten amazing grandchildren.